 - I. Resumption of Debate on Second Reading Criminal Procedure Amendment Bill [B. 10 2023] [Hon.
 Dienda]. - II.
 Resumption of Debate on Second Reading Virtual Assets Bill [B.12 2023] [Hon.
 Van den Heever]. - III.
-Resumption of Debate on Second Reading Prevention and Combating of Terrorist and Proliferation Activities Amendment Bill [B.13 2023] [Hon.
+Resumption of Debate on Second Reading Prevention and Combating of Terrorist and Proliferation Activities Amendment Bill [B.13 - 2023] - [Hon.
 Dienda]. - IV.
-Resumption of Debate on what appears to be a bitterly unscrupulous power struggle unfolding at the National Petroleum Corporation of Namibia (NAMCOR), warranting concern and suspicion surrounding the management and possible looting of Namibia's natural resources, promoting public distrust - [Hon.
-Tjirare].
+Resumption of Debate on Second Reading Companies Act Amendment Bill [B.9 2023] [Hon.
+Katjimune]. - V. Resumption of Debate on Second Reading Close Corporation Amendment Act Bill [B.6 2023] [Hon.
+Katjimune].

-V. Resumption of Debate on the brave deeds of the Late Hompa Kandjimi-Hauwanga of VaKwangali against the racist German and Portuguese imperialists and to have his skull and of others Namibians repatriated from Germany - [Hon.
+- VI.
+Resumption of Debate on what appears to be a bitterly unscrupulous power struggle unfolding at the National Petroleum Corporation of Namibia (NAMCOR), warranting concern and suspicion surrounding the management and possible looting of Namibia's natural resources, promoting public distrust [Hon.
+Tjirare]. - VII.
+Resumption of Debate on the brave deeds of the Late Hompa Kandjimi-Hauwanga of VaKwangali against the racist German and Portuguese imperialists and to have his skull and of others Namibians repatriated from Germany [Hon.
 Karondo].